catherinn/dsti-bigdata-2023-spring/07.spark-advanced/index.md

 - 3 partitions / CPU
 - Start big, then reduce memory
 - Lot of testing, monitoring, benchmarking (optimize properties one by one)
+-

+- Jar is a job
+- scala-submit will allow us to submit a job